Firstly collect all the pastry scraps and trimmings and knead together very lightly, then …

 11. BORING – just save all your bits of pastry in the freezer till you have enough to make something big.

-For how to do the Cheese Straws pictured above please see this earlier post which also has a tip for how to store puff pastry scraps.
+See here for how to make Cheese Straws as pictured above where there is also a tip for how to store puff pastry scraps.

 A little more pastry scrap information …